raikilon/dev-notes/aws/aws.md

 As data ages, high resolution becomes less important.

 ### Alarm parameters:
-– Period is the length of time to evaluate the metric or expression to create each individual data point for an alarm.
+- **Period** is the length of time to evaluate the metric or expression to create each individual data point for an alarm.
 It is expressed in seconds.
 If you choose one minute as the period, there is one datapoint every minute.
-– Evaluation Period is the number of the most recent periods, or data points, to evaluate when determining alarm state.
+- **Evaluation Period** is the number of the most recent periods, or data points, to evaluate when determining alarm state.
-– Datapoints to Alarm is the number of data points within the evaluation period that must be breaching to cause the alarm to go to the ALARM state.
+- **Datapoints to Alarm** is the number of data points within the evaluation period that must be breaching to cause the alarm to go to the ALARM state.
 The breaching data points do not have to be consecutive, they just must all be within the last number of data points equal to Evaluation Period.

 ### CloudWatch Logs